nstenz/TICR/README.md

 	* also requires the ["ape"](http://cran.r-project.org/web/packages/ape/index.html) R library to be installed.

 ## Important Notes <a name="notes"></a>
-* Even if you only plan on running these scripts solely on a single computer, many still use ssh to spawn worker clients on the host computer.
-To ensure proper script execution, enter the following command in your terminal:

-    ```
-ssh localhost
-    ```

-	If a prompt appears asking for host authenticity verification, answer with 'yes' and then you should not experience any issues.
 * In order to function properly, any user-specified MrBayes block **MUST** allow logging to terminal.
 * For "accurate" MCMC convergence checks, the user must ensure that their specified diagnose frequency divides evenly into their specified total number of MCMC generations.
 * When specifying a machine file (i.e. --machine-file filename.txt) to outsource jobs run by mdl.pl, mb.pl, or bucky.pl, passwordless login via ssh **MUST** be enabled for each machine listed in the machine file.
 For instance, if the machine file contains the following text: